Arris-Composites/ODB2VTK/README.md

 ## Introduction

 Abaqus output database (.odb extension) is a binary file native to Abaqus.
 To access the data from ODB file, without reverse engineering, is to use official Abaqus APIs which are provided in Python or C++.
 This project is a Python implementation to generate .vtu files for visualization in ParaView.
+This work is inspired by [Liujie](https://github.com/Liujie-SYSU/odb2vtk).
+And all other similar work doesn't satisfy my needs since I need converter which is more general and extensible.
+So I ended up implement my own version of it.
+This converter will:

+1. Convert all the field outputs which exist in the ODB file.
+2. Convert data at integrations points / section points.
+3. Map Abaqus element to VTK cell at your will.

 ## Usage